Navigate AI Without Compromising Your Values

 Source: TechSoup/Tapp Network 2025; Multiple nonprofit AI surveys 2025–26

-People across your organization are making daily decisions about AI use without shared guidance.
+Many people in many organizations are making daily decisions about AI use without shared guidance.
 What tools to try, what data to input, what to trust.
-The result isn't just inefficiency.
-It's risk.
+The result can be confusing and risky.

-Most organizations like yours have inconsistent AI practices, potential exposure of sensitive data, equity gaps between power users and everyone else, and a growing disconnect between your stated values and your actual operations.
+Most organizations in this space have inconsistent AI practices, potential exposure of sensitive data, equity gaps between power users and everyone else, and a growing disconnect between your stated values and your actual operations.

 Mission Driven.
 Like You.